tarfin-labs/laravel-spatial/README.md

 }
 ```

-The migration above creates an `addresses` table with `location` spatial column.
+The migration above creates an `addresses` table with a `location` spatial column.

 >Spatial columns with no SRID attribute are not SRID-restricted and accept values with any SRID.
 However, the optimizer cannot use SPATIAL indexes on them until the column definition is modified to include an SRID attribute, which may require that the column contents first be modified so that all values have the same SRID.

-So you should give an SRID attribute to use spatial index in the migrations:
+So you should give an SRID attribute to use spatial indexes in the migrations:
 ```php
 Schema::create('addresses', function (Blueprint $table) {
     $table->point('location', 4326);